diegocrescini/personalPortfolio/README.md

 # portfolio-log

-Jun 27 2021 - 1 hour.
+Jun 27 2021 - 1.5 hours.
 Moved some files around to prepare for this.
-Added website-haken-band dir (first "real" website project) and website-diegocrescini (really raw first personal portfolio draft from my work in freeCodeCamp)  into this repo.
+Added website-haken-band dir (first "real" website project).
+Added website-diegocrescini dir (raw personal portfolio draft from freeCodeCamp) into this repo.
+Checked portfolio files, did minor adjustments and added some placeholders for future projects.

+# total work time count:

+Jun 27 2021 : 1.5 hours.